-This course is designed to provide engaging, challenging and meaningful learning experiences through the development of creative practice.
-You will have many opportunities to be creative with textile materials and techniques.
-You will investigate other textile designers and reflect on the world around you, recording your ideas through photography and mark making.
-You will also experiment with a range of materials and textile processes, before creating your own personal response, developing your imagination and critical reflective thinking.
+This course is designed to provide opportunities to be creative with textile materials and techniques.
+You will study textile designers and artists through contextual investigations and reflect on the world around you, recording your ideas through photography and mark making in a variety of medias.
+You will also experiment with a range of materials and textile processes, such as printmaking, fabric construction and manipulation, before creating your own personal response, developing your imagination and critical reflective thinking.

-There are two components in this course that assess your technical knowledge, your ability to design creative solutions and make high quality textile outcomes.
+There are two components in this course that assess your technical knowledge, your ability to design creative solutions, and make high quality textile outcomes.